5 Facts About King Edward III: The Life of a Monarch

 The Order of the Garter: A Lasting Legacy

 Edward III's love for chivalry culminated in the foundation of the Order of the Garter, one of the oldest and most prestigious orders of chivalry in the world.
-Established in 1348, the Order of the Garter was a way for Edward III to reward loyalty and valor among his knights and nobles.
+Established in 1348, the Order of the Garter was a way for Edward III to reward loyalty and valour among his knights and nobles.

 The Legend Behind the Order